Home > Faq

 How do I pay?

 We request a 25% deposit to secure bookings, which can be paid by transfer or by credit card.
-Please note there is a non refundable 15 € charge per bank transfer.
-We do not offer the facility of on-line payment, so should you wish to pay by card, simply give us a call or send us an email with your details.
-Your balance will be due on arrival, you can pay it by card or cash.
+Please note there is a non refundable 15 € charge for all bank transfers outside of the EU.
+We also offer the facility of online payment or simply give us a call with your details.
+The outstanding balance will be due at the end of your stay with us either by card or cash.

 Can I cancel/amend my booking?